 We don’t believe in generic, one-size-fits-all solutions.
-Every project we take on is completed with an emphasis on every organization’s unique perspective and the complex challenges they face every day.
-When you choose 110%, you’re working with a team that isn’t about what can’t be done – we instill the belief that you can accomplish great things.
+Every project we take on is completed with an emphasis on each organization’s unique characteristics and traits and the complex challenges they face every day.
+When you choose 110%, you are working with a team that isn’t about what can’t be done – we instill the belief that you can accomplish great things.
 We pride ourselves on being an ally you can count on throughout each part of the consulting process.

 Many other Parks and Recreation consultants make the same mistake: They assume that all Parks and Recreation organizations, as well as the communities they serve, are the same.
 We take the opposite point of view and treat each project as an opportunity to position our clients for long-term success.
 Our job is to go beyond the conventional and promote thinking that leads to action, creating an environment in which improvement, new methods, flexibility, and agility are natural occurrences.